Clean Air Act 1956: Legislation

 The government initially resisted pressure to act, and was keen to downplay the scale of the problem due to economic pressures.
 It took moves by backbench MPs (including Conservative member Gerald Nabarro, its sponsor) to pass a Private Member's Bill on domestic coal burning to persuade the Government to support a change in the law.
 The Clean Air Act built on earlier efforts to regulate pollutants, particularly in London, where air quality had long been poor.

 The Clean Air Act 1956 had multiple measures to reduce air pollution.
 It allowed the introduction of "smoke control areas" in towns and cities in which only smokeless fuels could be burned.
 By shifting domestic sources of heat towards cleaner coals, electricity, and gas, it reduced the amount of smoke pollution and sulphur dioxide from household fires.
 Reinforcing these changes, the Act also included provisions to prevent the emission of dark smoke from chimneys, required new furnaces to be smokeless, allowed local planning authorities to require higher and more effective chimneys on buildings, and required that emitted grit and dust be minimised.
 By prohibiting what had been the hitherto widely accepted actions of private households, the Clean Air Act 1956 had important implications for the debate about public regulation, public health, and the sphere of legitimate Government intervention.

 The 1952 smog gave a momentum for tougher action: as well as the Clean Air Act, its effects also led to the introduction of the City of London (Various Powers) Act 1954, and later the Clean Air Act 1968.

+Repealed enactments

+Section 35(1) of the act repealed 12 enactments, listed in the fourth schedule to the act.